This post should be read with my other post: “Jay-Z Sports a Racist Emblem from the CULT, “The Five Percenters”

 Well, my cruise to Hawaii and back (2013) went as well as one could expect.
 One of my favorite parts was being “buzzed” by the USS Vinson (Carrier) on our last sea day.
 Not only did we see a floating military airport, F-18’s, Sea-Hawks, and E-2C Hawkeyes… but we also saw a pod of whales and dolphins.

-A great trip.
-But I wouldn’t post just this on my blog “Religio-Political Talk”!
-Who cares about Hawaii!?
+But I wouldn’t post just this (that Hawaii is a great vacation destination) on my blog… which is called “Religio-Political Talk”!
+I mean, Who cares about Hawaii!?

 I wanted to recount a conversation, really a landslide of a conversation I had with an older gentleman (Walter) in a jacuzzi on board the ship.
 Now, many of the people on board were vets of some sort on a twilight cruise to Pearl Harbor… so political views lined up with most on board.
 Conversations — when political — were for the most part neutral or in agreement.
 And the many Canadians and Brits on board are suffering from the same political correctness in not dealing with immigration and Islamic radicals.
 We are in the same boat, so-to-speak.
 But while talking to a police officer from SoCal on vacation with his beautiful family, an older gentleman got into the jacuzzi and proceeded to blame — in general conversation — everything on Bush and Republicans.
 His ability to weave politics indiscriminately into conversation was amazing!
 I was impressed.

 At first I decided to ignore the references, I took his age into account.
 However, after a while I caved and proceed to challenge him on many points he made.
 One topic was welfare, and I pointed out that more people are on food stamps than the population of Spain, he mentioned that many single mothers needed help… to which I used an analogy to help explain how social programs assisted in making single-parenthood an option.